azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 # kubectl get pods should now show 6 "myapi"-pods
 ```

 Now we learned how to scale containers/pods and how Kubernetes behaves when the desired state is different from the actual state.
-But still there is no way to access our pods, except via IP adresses within the cluster.
+But still there is no way to access our pods, except via IP addresses within the cluster.

 It even got worse, because we now have multiple pods running.
 We would need to find out all IP addresses of our pods to being able to send requests to them.
 This is not ideal.

-So, let's introduce another object called `Service` to have a common, load-balanced endpoint for all of our pods.
+So, let's introduce another object called _Service_ to have a common, load-balanced endpoint for all of our pods.

 ## Services

 Kubernetes comes with its own service discovery component, called `Service`.
-A service is a way to expose a set of pods as a network endpoint with a unique name.
-This is very useful, because as you saw in the previous chapters, Kubernetes automatically creates and destroys pods to match the state of your cluster, IP addresses therefor change or aren't valid the next time you would call such a pod.
+A _service_ is a way to expose a set of pods as a network endpoint with a unique name.

+This is very useful, because as you saw in the previous chapters, Kubernetes automatically creates and destroys pods to match the state of your cluster, IP addresses therefore change or aren't valid the next time you would call such a pod.

 So, the `Service` is the one component that keeps track of what pods make up a certain service (and what IP addresses are valid to call) - and is also able to load-balance traffic across those pods.

-To be able to determine which pods form a service, Kubernetes uses `Labels` and `LabelSelectors`: you assign labels to a (set of) pod(s) e.g. `app = myapi` and the corresponding service uses the same key/value combination as selector.
+To be able to determine which pods form a service, Kubernetes uses `Labels` and `LabelSelectors`.
+You assign labels to a (set of) pod(s) e.g. `app = myapi` and the corresponding service uses the same key/value combination as selector.

-There are different types of services you can create in Kubernetes, let's dive into some of them...
+There are different types of services you can create in Kubernetes, let's dive into some of them.

 ## ClusterIP

 The default service type in Kubernetes is called `ClusterIP`.
-If you choose that type, the service will be exposed via a cluster-internal IP adress and is therefor only reachable from within the cluster.
+If you choose that type, the service will be exposed via a cluster-internal IP address and is therefore only reachable from _within_ the cluster.

-Let's see it in action...
+Let's see it in action.
 For this sample, we will be re-using the deployment and pods we created in the previous chapter (Contacts REST API and a SQL server running in the cluster).

-Let's scale the API deployment back down to 4 replicas in case you haven't already done so.
+Let's scale the API deployment back down to four replicas in case you haven't already done so:

 ```shell
 $ kubectl scale deployment --replicas 4 myapi